 Often, these doctors are retired physicians who do nothing but treat workers' compensation claims once they have ended their regular practices.
 Some care very much about doing a good job.
 Others, however, have strong financial ties to the insurance companies or to the employers who choose them.
 They are retained because of their likelihood of rejecting workers' compensation claims.
 If they start to approve too many of these claims, the insurance carriers and employers might drop them from the recommended panel of doctors, resulting in a substantial financial loss.

-Once the required 90-day period has passed, it is important for you to select a doctor that you know and trust.
-Even if that doctor does not have the required skills to treat your work-related injury or illness, he or she can recommend you to another doctor or specialist can.
+Once the required 90-day period has passed, it is crucial for you to select a doctor that you know and trust.
+Even if that doctor does not have the necessary skills to treat your work-related injury or illness, he or she can recommend you to another doctor or specialist can.

 If your doctor needs to recommend you to another doctor or specialist, ask them to help you find a doctor who has experience with workers' compensation claims and who is articulate.
 This doctor will play a key role in whether your workers' compensation claim is granted or denied.
 Along with diagnosing your condition and making decisions about treatment, if you are forced to pursue a claim, the Workers’ Compensation Commission relies on accurate doctors' notes when making their decisions.

 This doctor may also be required to testify during a hearing.
-It is therefore very important that they can clearly explain why they believe your injury is eligible for workers’ compensation.
+It is therefore imperative that they can clearly explain why they believe your injury is eligible for workers’ compensation.